-For example if the applicant has a child in the age of 30 years old and he wished to acquire property in Cyprus, he has to purchase a property of a value of €600.000.
+For example, if the applicant has a child in the age of 30 years old and he wished to acquire property in Cyprus, he has to purchase a property of a value of €600.000.
 If he has two children who are adults and financially independent, they have to purchase a property of a value of €900.000 and so on.
 (Provided that each child comply with the above requirements such as opening a three years fixed deposit account in a Bank in Cyprus etc…)

-- The applicant and his wife/her husband, must provide the Authorities with clear criminal record certificated (if the applicant resides abroad, the certificate must be issued from his country of origin).
+- The applicant and his wife/her husband must provide the Authorities with clear criminal record certificated (if the applicant resides abroad, the certificate must be issued from his country of origin).

-- The applicant and his wife/her husband must provide the Authorities with signed statement that they do not intend to work in Cyprus (please note that they are allowed to be the shareholders in a registered company in Cyprus and to get income from such a company).
+- The applicant and his wife/her husband must provide the Authorities with a signed statement that they do not intend to work in Cyprus (please note that they are allowed to be the shareholders in a registered company in Cyprus and to get income from such a company).

 - The criminal record, marriage certificate and children’s birth certificates must be translated in English, certified by a notary public, then certified by the foreign affairs office (for authentication) and then certified by the Cyprus Embassy in Cyprus.

 - The applicant and any person from his family who got Immigration Permit must visit Cyprus at least once every two years.